Professor of Polymer Science & Engineering

 In 1953 Ioannis entered Harvard College and majored in Chemistry, graduating in 1957 with the A.B. degree.
 He then entered MIT where he earned a M.S. degree in Chemical Engineering Practice in 1959.
 After a period of industrial research on polymers at Grace Co., Cambridge, MA, he entered Princeton University where he earned the M.A. degree (1965) and the Ph.D degree (1966), both in Physical Chemistry.
 His doctoral thesis dealt with the viscoelastic behavior and thermal transitions in gelatin, the amorphous counterpart of the protein, collagen.

 Since 1966 Yannas has been employed as a faculty member by Massachusetts Institute of Technology (MIT), Cambridge, MA.
-He currently holds a joint appointment in the Mechanical Engineering Department and the Biological Engineering Departments.
+He currently holds a full-time appointment in the Mechanical Engineering Department.
 He also holds an appointment at the Harvard-MIT Health Sciences and Technology Program.
-He currently teaches classes in Biomaterials-Tissue Interactions, Cell-Matrix Mechanics and Design of Medical Devices and Implants.
+He teaches classes in Biomaterials-Tissue Interactions; Tissue Engineering and Organ Regeneration; and Design of Medical Devices and Implants.

 Early reports of regeneration of the dermis using the dermis regeneration template (DRT) by the MIT group in collaboration with J.F.
 Burke, MD, Harvard Medical School, appeared in the following: